riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 There is no known way to improve on static DH attacks to solve the strong DH problem, so we do not discuss it further in this memo.

+A more detailed taxonomy of related problems is given in {{KM07}}
+ together with some relations between them.

 # Conventions and Definitions